cxm3066/Corpsebot/README.md

 # Corpsebot
-A simple bot make for hosting the game "Corpse" on discord servers.
+A discord bot for moderating a collabrative comic game.

-#Depentancies
+# Dependancies
 Discord.js is the only requirement